-Share with your partner of friend that you are trying out new ways of being and ask for support.
+Share with your partner or friend that you are trying out new ways of being and ask for support.

-Learn more about human emotions and the biological need for intimacy and attachment to so you have the validation that your needs for love, connection and intimacy are totally normal.
+Learn more about human emotions and the biological need for intimacy and attachment so you have the validation that your needs for love, connection, and intimacy are totally normal.

 Remember that you are worthy of love and connection even if you feel unworthy because you didn’t get enough as a child.

 As Bertrand Russell, British philosopher, logician, mathematician, historian, writer, social critic, and political activist, once said, “Those who have never known the deep intimacy and the intense companionship of mutual love have missed the best thing that life has to give.”

 Postscript: If you are a father reading this and my words are bringing up guilt or remorse that you didn't give enough to your child, it is never too late.
 We can make amends: be accountable for our actions, apologize, and forge a new intimate relationship.
 A+ for trying!